Stuart Smalley

-Stuart Smalley is a fictional character created and performed by comedian and satirist Al Franken.
-The character originated on the television show Saturday Night Live, in a mock self-help show called "Daily Affirmations With Stuart Smalley."
-It first aired on the show's February 9, 1991 episode hosted by Kevin Bacon.
-Stuart is Franken's middle name.
+Stuart Smalley is a fictional character created and performed by comedian and satirist Al Franken on the television show Saturday Night Live.

+Character history

+Stuart Smalley first appeared on the February 9, 1991Saturday Night Live episode hosted by Kevin Bacon in a sketch styled as a mock self-help show called "Daily Affirmations With Stuart Smalley."
+The character was named after Franken, whose middle name is Stuart.
 Franken has stated that his "going to Al-Anon meetings inspired [the character] Stuart [Smalley]".
-(He attended the meetings in support of his wife, who was battling alcoholism at the time.)

 Saturday Night Live sketches

 Stuart participates in many (sometimes fictional) programs, not limited to Overeaters Anonymous, Children of Alcoholic Parents Anonymous, and Children of Rageaholic Parents Anonymous.
 Within the context of the show, Stuart is quick to point out that he is not a licensed therapist but relies instead upon the credibility of his own experiences as a non-professional.
 His guests are very often celebrities; however, Smalley is seemingly unaware of his guests' fame as he never uses their full names so as to "protect (their) anonymity."
 Other guests who appeared are his family members, such as Macaulay Culkin playing his nephew or Roseanne Barr playing his sister, who suffers from battered wife syndrome.
 A Canadian relative, Leon Smalley, played by Kiefer Sutherland has a show called "Today's Meditation", which is a big hit in Canada.